-Increase of \$6.7 million is related to the increased activity in project development in 2013.
+Increase of \$24.5 million is related to the increased activity in project development in 2014.
 These costs are funded by Tax Increment Reinvestment Zone #9.

-Recreational Revenue
+• Recreational Revenue

-Increase in recreational revenue of \$239 thousand was due to increase in the number of events at Panther Island Pavilion.
-There was an increase in the Rockin' the River revenue as well as several additional events, such as the Fort Worth Fourth and the Toadies.
+Increase in recreational revenue of \$442 thousand was due to increase in the number of events at Panther Island Pavilion.
+There was an increase in the Rockin' the River revenue and sponsorships as well as additional events such as Oktoberfest and Panther Island Ice.